Monday, 1 April 2024

 On the opposite side of the small beach is a path leading to a car park at the entrance to the Australian Police Institute of Police Management.
 On the other side of the car park is another path into the bush that leads towards the barracks precinct on North Head, allowing you to avoid hiking up Collins Flat Road while taking you up to North Head Sanctuary.

-North Head Sanctuary is formed of the former School and parts of Sydney Harbour National Park.
+North Head Sanctuary is formed of the former school and parts of Sydney Harbour National Park.
 The site was one of Sydney’s most heavily fortified military sites and played a significant role in the national chain of coastal defence, with a large network of underground tunnels and a series of military buildings and gun emplacements.

 A path runs alongside the boundary wall

 The relative isolation and prominence of North Head heavily influenced its use.
-In the1930s, events in Europe led the Federal Government to construct the North Fort and the associated Barracks.
-The Barracks complex contains a collection of art deco buildings, a parade ground, service areas and sheds, as well as a large area of remnant bushland.
+In the 1930s, events in Europe led the Federal Government to construct the North Fort and the associated Barracks.
+The Barracks complex contains a collection of art-deco buildings, a parade ground, service areas and sheds, as well as a large area of remnant bushland.
 The Harbour Trust took over the management of North Head Sanctuary in 2001, remediated the site and opened it to the public in 2007.

 The boundary wall path emerges at the Qstation car park to the rear of North Fort where I picked up another path snaking into the Banksia bushland along a boardwalk.
 There are some superb viewpoints along this path, looking across Manly and Sydney Harbour.
 The path merges from the bush at the Quarantine Station cemetery, overlooking the harbour.
 North Head was chosen to house a quarantine station due to its proximity to the entrance of Sydney Harbour but also its relative isolation, being distant by land and even water from the early settlement of Sydney.